peterhinch/micropython_eeprom/flash/FLASH.md

 | 8     |  Vcc    | 3V3 | 3V3    |

-For multiple chips a separate CS pin must be assigned to each chip: each one must be wired to a single chip's CS line.
+For multiple chips a separate CS pin must be assigned to each chip: each one being wired to a single chip's CS line.
 Multiple chips should have 3V3, Gnd, SCL, MOSI and MISO lines wired in parallel.

 If you use a Pyboard D and power the chips from the 3V3 output you will need